-Many of the case studies and techniques presented demonstrate the viability of applying our formal techniques to today's systems and applications; for example there were papers describing validation of DVD navigation, the design guidelines for GUIs and web-based system applications.
+Many of the case studies and techniques presented demonstrate the viability of applying our formal techniques to today's systems and applications: for example there were papers describing validation of DVD navigation, the design guidelines for GUIs and web-based system applications.

-Among the conference papers and presentations.
-Jean-Raymond Abrial, Dominique Cansell, Dominique Méry won the best paper prize for their paper, Refinement and Reachability in Event B. Benjamin Long won the prize for best student presentation, for his Formal Verification of a Type Flaw Attack on a Security Protocol using Object-
+Amona the conference papers and presentations, Jean-Raymond Abrial, Dominique Cansell, Dominique Méry won the best paper prize for their paper, Refinement and Reachability in Event B. Benjamin Long won the prize for best student presentation, for his Formal Verification of a Type Flaw Attack on a Security Protocol using Object-

-Development of Geometric Modelling Algorithms using Event B: a case study and Wilson Ifill, Achieving B State Machine Designs with Annotations.
-Prizes were sponsored by BCS-FACS, and included a subscription to volume 17 of the Formal Aspects of Computing journal and 2005 membership of BCS-
+A student poster prize was awarded jointly to Jean-Marc Mota, Development of Geometric Modelling Algorithms using Event B: a case study and Wilson Ifill.
+Achieving B State Machine Designs with Annotations.
+Prizes were sponsored1 by BCS-FACS, and included a subscription to volume 17 of the Formal Aspects of Computing journal and 2005 membership of BCS-